Cannabinoid Deficiency May Explain A Variety Of Health Conditions

 As we know, endocannabinoids are naturally produced within the body and play a major role in overall health.
 Similarly, medical marijuana and phytocannabinoids derived from cannabis have exhibited a number of therapeutic benefits.

 The list of conditions tied to cannabis is wide-ranging and steadily growing.
 Whether cannabinoids are providing relief from migraines, fibromyalgia, or irritable bowel syndrome (IBS), the mechanism involved is largely the same; success is often attributed to activation of the body’s cannabinoid receptors.

 Striking similarities between a wide variety of conditions, each shown to respond well to cannabinoid treatments, brings about an interesting question.
 Is it possible that a “cannabinoid deficiency” could be the underlying cause of these ailments?
 A number of researchers believe that just may be the case.

 Ethan Russo: Clinical Endocannabinoid Deficiency

 Dr. Ethan Russo is the Senior Medical Advisor at GW Pharmaceuticals, the company responsible for Sativex and Epidiolex.
-One of his most notable contributions to cannabis knowledge bank can in his study “Taming THC,” in which he discussed the synergistic effect of terpenes in cannabis.
+One of his most notable contributions to the cannabis knowledge bank can be found in his study “Taming THC,” in which he discussed the synergistic effect of terpenes in cannabis.

 “Deficient cannabinoid levels may be the underlying cause of numerous conditions alleviated by cannabis.” - Ethan Russo